deSagaz/java-sparrow/README.md

 A demonstration application is available [here](https://js.utocopia.com/). *Please be patient - the Heroku backend needs some time to wake up on first visit.*

+## Running it yourself

+Instructions to run your own Java-Sparrow instance can be found in the [server](https://github.com/deSagaz/java-sparrow/tree/master/javasparrow-server) and [client](https://github.com/deSagaz/java-sparrow/tree/master/javasparrow-client) subdirectories.

+You can also use the [server-prod branch](https://github.com/deSagaz/java-sparrow/tree/prod-server/javasparrow-server) if you wish to use Amazon S3 for file storage.

 ## Documentation

 For a full overview of event types and their possibilities, please visit [this wiki page](https://github.com/deSagaz/java-sparrow/wiki/Sequence-of-events).